WillyChristian/ifix_system/README.md

 #### Prerequisites

-This projeject use MongoDB Atlas as a datrabase.
-So, you need to edit **.env.local.example** file and add your credentials.
-At this point, the software needs some collections on your MongoDB to run fine.
-Are they: **clientes** and **funcionario**

-You have to pass at less an "nome" and "pass" attributes to your "funcionario" collection
+##### _MongoDB Atlas_:
+This project uses MongoDB Atlas as a database, so it requires to create a cluster and some collections to setup crrectly the routes.
+It's possible to be replaced as needed, but it requres an carefully check on all files on the api folder and some files out.

+##### _Next-Auth_ and _Auth0_
+This project uses a thirdpart authentication microservice, Auth0.
+So, to run perfectly, it has to pass credentials from a Auth0 application.
+For Next-auth, it has only one setup, an url for callback.
+As default, on a development envirionment, it cam be just a  localhost

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+##### Versions/Features
+- 0.2.0: Add Auth0 as a thirdpart login handler and formik/yup to handle forms
+- 0.1.0: Create the project, added conection to database and some pages